B-AROL-O/FREISA/docs/howto/howto-backup-rpi-images.md

 # HOWTO Backup and Restore Raspberry Pi System Images

-This document explains how to backup Raspberry Pi system images stored on MicroSDHC (TODO: or the CM4 on-board eMMC), as well as how to restore them to a new device.
+This document explains

+1. How to backup Raspberry Pi system images stored on MicroSDHC <!-- (TODO: or the CM4 on-board eMMC, or USB) -->
+2. How to restore a system image backup to a different storage device

 ## Backup system image